Charlie-Walsh/milestone-1/README.md

 *  My hero image will be there to engage the customer and show what can be possible with what they are paying for.
 There will also be a gallery of previous customers' minis from beginner and veteran painters.

+## Testing

+## Code

+* Needed help changing the boostrap navbar colour which I found on [https://www.geeksforgeeks.org/how-to-change-navigation-bar-color-in-bootstrap/].
+This allowed me to style the page in the way I wanted and not be limited to bootstraps default colours.